rhvgoyal/linux/Documentation/virt/kvm/msr.rst

 		/* Used for 'page ready' events delivered via interrupt notification */ __u32 token;
+                __u32 ready_flags;

-		__u8 pad[56];
+		__u8 pad[52];
 		__u32 enabled;
 	  };

-	Bits 5-4 of the MSR are reserved and should be zero.
+	Bits 5 of the MSR is reserved and should be zero.
 Bit 0 is set to 1 when asynchronous page faults are enabled on the vcpu, 0 when disabled.
 	Bit 1 is 1 if asynchronous page faults can be injected when vcpu is in cpl == 0.
 Bit 2 is 1 if asynchronous page faults are delivered to L1 as
 	#PF vmexits.
 Bit 2 can be set only if KVM_FEATURE_ASYNC_PF_VMEXIT is
 	present in CPUID.
 Bit 3 enables interrupt based delivery of 'page ready' events.
 Bit 3 can only be set if KVM_FEATURE_ASYNC_PF_INT is present in CPUID.
+Bit 4 enables reporting of page fault errors if hypervisor encounters errors while faulting in page.
+Bit 4 can only be set if KVM_FEATURE_ASYNC_PF_ERROR is present in CPUID.

 	'Page not present' events are currently always delivered as synthetic
 	#PF exception.
 During delivery of these events APF CR2 register contains